Zzaclipse/theBestECommerceBackEnd/README.md

 ## Description

 This application will shows how an E-commerce business might use their back end to add products, categories of products and tags on their products.
-The application uses GET, POST, PUT, and DELETE routes combined with a databse to achieve this.
+The application uses GET, POST, PUT, and DELETE routes combined with a database to achieve this.

 ## Installation